-*Within each column, means followed by the same subscript letter are significantly different (LSD) at p≤0.05.
+*Within each column, means followed by the same superscript letter are significantly different (LSD) at p≤0.05.

 The mean time used during manual pulling through a distance of 130 m was 21.5 minutes while 8.4 minutes was for mechanise through the same distance.
 This implies that 46 fishermen are required to pull a canoe of the same size in 8.4 minutes.
 The mean fuel consumed during the trial to pull through 130 m was 0.24 litres.